Top 10 Best Cities in the United States

 2 Chicago, Illinois Chicago, officially the City of Chicago, is the third-most populous city in the United States.
 With over 2.7 million residents, it is also the most populous city in both the state of Illinois and the Midwestern United States.
 Chicago is considered one of the most important business centers in the world... read more

 Chicago is a great city.
-The architecture is so beautiful and is very clean, unlike New York.
+The architecture is beautiful and is very clean, unlike New York.
 There are many fun attractions like Navy Pier, The Cloud Gate (a.k.a.
 The Bean), and the Willis Tower.
 You can also go on a boat that travels through the Chicago River.

 Additionally, the food in Chicago is amazing.
 My favorite dish, though, is obviously Chicago's deep-dish pizza.
 You could also check out the Sky Deck, which offers an aerial view of Chicago's skyline.
 Lastly, you must visit the museums.
 My favorite is the Field Museum.
 There are also more fun museums like the Navy Pier Children's Museum, The Shedd Aquarium, The Adler Planetarium, and the Science and Industry Museum.
-You could also visit the surrounding cities, like Naperville, which is ranked the number #1 city to raise a family.
+You could also visit the surrounding cities, like Naperville, which is ranked the number one city to raise a family.

-The real estate is very expensive.
-But for that kind of weather, beautiful people, and counties, it's worth it.
+The real estate is very expensive, but for that kind of weather, beautiful people, and counties, it's worth it.

 If you have only experienced LA from the freeways, then you do not know the city at all.
 Los Angeles is actually one of the coolest places around.
 The city is filled with tons of culture and has some of the best art and architecture in the world.